-- 3.6 There are 9 indicators which are underperforming. - Number of households in temporary accommodation - Number of homelessness acceptances - Percentage of household waste recycled/composted - Working days lost due to sickness - Processing of minor planning applications within time - Processing of other planning applications within time - Performance on appeal minor applications - Performance on appeal other applications - Percentage of council tax collected - 3.7 Recovery Plans for these indicators are attached at appendices C-K, and give more details about the reasons for underperformance, and the actions the service will take to bring performance back to target.
+- 3.6 There are 5 indicators which are underperforming. - Number of households in temporary accommodation - Working days lost due to sickness - Processing of minor planning applications within time - Processing of other planning applications within time - Performance on appeal other applications - 3.7 Recovery Plans for these indicators are attached at appendices C-G, and give more details about the reasons for underperformance, and the actions the service will take to bring performance back to target.